org-metaeffekt/metaeffekt-core/docs/artifact-inventory-worksheet.md

 ### Column `Version`
 The version column specifies the exact version of the artifact.
 For Maven managed artifacts the version must match the version container in the filename in the `Id` column.
-For Maven managed artifacts the version may appear redundant, but actually isn't.
-Maven may also use classifiers.
-Based on the information in the version column the filename can be decomposed in the Maven `artifactId`, `classified` and `type` (which is the file suffix).
+For Maven managed artifacts the version may appear redundant, but actually isn't as Maven may also use classifiers.
+Based on the information in the version column the filename can be decomposed in the Maven `artifactId`, `classifier` and `type` (which is the file suffix).

-If the version is irrelvant (usually for self-created artifacts) a `*` may be used as version wildcard.
+If the version is irrelevant (usually for self-created artifacts) a `*` may be used as version wildcard.
 In this case - and in case the filename contains the version string - the `*` may also be used as placeholder in the `Id` column.

 ### Column `License`